Catacombes de Paris

 Three days later, police returned with experts from the French Board of Electricity to try and figure out where the power was coming from.
 The cables had been cut and a note lying on the floor read, “Do not try and find us.”

 Quarry tunnels have existed on the outskirts of Paris since Roman times.
 The limestone in these quarries built Paris as we know it today, and eventually, helped the city expand to the point where the quarries were directly underneath the busy metropolis.
 Some 200 miles of labyrinthine tunnels are believed to exist.

 Despite the vast length of the tunneled, underground world, only a small section of it is open to the public.
 This tiny portion, known as Denfert-Rochereau Ossuary, or more popularly, “The Catacombs,” has become one of the top tourist attractions in Paris.

-The popular site houses the skeletal remains of some 6 to 7 million former Parisians, though not all areas of the Catacombs are open to the public.
+The popular site houses the skeletal remains of some six to seven million former Parisians.
+Not all areas of the Catacombs are open to the public.
 Back in the late 18th century, cemeteries were becoming over-populated.
-Cemeteries such as Les Innocents were so stuffed with the dead that it led to improper burials, open graves and unearthed corpses.
+Cemeteries such as Les Innocents were so stuffed with the dead that it led to improper burials, open graves, and unearthed corpses.
 Neighbors began getting sick with infectious diseases due to the unhealthy conditions of the cemetery.